ThinkPad: UltraPort (2000–2002)

+Electronically, the UltraPort connector is identical to the standard USB port.
+Since it uses a proprietary mechanical connection, UltraPort devices cannot be plugged into a normal USB interface.
+However, UltraPort devices shipped with an adapter could be attached to a regular USB port.

+Select ThinkPad models from 2000 to 2002 came with an UltraPort connector on the top edge of a laptop screen, and IBM sold a variety of laptop-relevant UltraPort devices, including webcams, speakers, and microphone arrays.

 ThinkPad USB 3.0 Secure Hard Drive

 An external USB 3.0/2.0 hard drive that was designed by Lenovo in 2009.
 It requires the input of a 4 digit PIN to access data and this can be set by the user.
 These drives are manufactured for Lenovo by Apricorn, Inc.